hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * rather than running counter, may be it can also just be call depth level, need to think this once more.

-* func arguments and readwrite and locavariables etal

-  * if just supporting readonly func arguments currently as well as in future.
-Then one can simplify the logic wrt func arguments and just add func arguments as local variables in the function's localsstack.

-  * if we want to allow writable func arguments, as well as inturn allow local variables to be passed as arguments to the function, and inturn have those local variables' value get udpated wrt those function's context and not just the child func in which the value was changed.

-    * extend the current fargsstack to include not just the base/origianl variable name, but also a index which will indicate whether that base var name belongs to global hashmap or one of the function related hash maps in the localsstack.